harveyico/scope_sql_counter/README.md

 end
 ```

-This will produce a scope `User.with_blog_count` on your model.
+This will define a scope `User.with_blog_count` on your model.
 And if you call it:
 ```ruby
 irb: User.with_blog_count
 => User Load (0.8ms)